Federal Work-Study (FWS)

 - Supervisors of student employees are sensitive to a student's academic schedule and provide flexibility in scheduling around class times.

-- Student employment positions provide networking opportunities for students who are beginning to build their professional career.
+- Student employment positions provide networking opportunities for students who are beginning to build their professional careers.

 Each student is allowed to work a maximum of 20 hours per week.